Dr Kshitij Dubey

 The Heart Transplant Process

-A patient requires a heart transplant when a doctor refers a patient to be in end-stage heart failure to a heart transplant centre.
+A patient requires a heart transplant when a doctor refers them to be in end-stage heart failure to a heart transplant centre.
 Staff members at the Organ Procurement and Transplantation Network Centre will assess the patient if they are eligible for the surgery.
 If the patient is eligible, they are placed on the waiting list for a donor’s heart.
+This procedure is part of heart failure and transplantation in Indore.

 Heart Transplant surgery is done in a hospital when a suitable donor heart is found.
 Post-transplant, the patient undergoes a lifelong health care plan.
 Multiple medicines and frequent medical check-ups are administered.